thefentonlab/thefentonlab.github.io/join.md

 ## Graduate students

 Penn State admits to the Chemistry PhD program rather than to individual groups.
 Apply to the department and mention an interest in materials or inorganic chemistry.
-Emailing me won't affect your application, but I'm happy to answer specific questions about the research.
+Emailing me won't affect your application, but I'm happy to answer specific questions about our ongoing research.

 ## Undergraduates

 Penn State students at any stage can and should email me, with a preference for chemistry and related majors.
-The strongest emails are specific about the our ongoing research rather than about wanting research experience.
+The strongest emails are specific about our ongoing research rather than about wanting research experience.

 ## Postdocs